 - Enter the app package name, for example: io.appery.mypnapp.

 This name should match the name inside the App Builder in Project > App settings > Android binary:

 - Click Download google-services.json and save the google-services.json file to your drive.

 - Click Next, skip the Add Firebase SDK section, click Next and then Continue to console.

-- Upload google-services.json in Google Services JSON File input.
+- Click the Change button to upload google-services.json in Google Services JSON File input:

-- Upload Firebase private key in Firebase Admin SDK JSON File.
+- Similarly, click the Change button to upload Firebase private key in Firebase Admin SDK JSON File.